A strong no-go theorem on the Wigner's friend paradox

 Within a bipartite Wigner's experiment, what constraints do the LF assumptions imply for the probabilities $\wp(ab|xy)$ observed by Alice and Bob for outcomes $a$ and $b$, given settings $x$ and $y$?
 To determine this rigorously we need to formalize our three assumptions.

-\begin{ass}[\textbf{\textsc{Absoluteness of Observed Events} (AOE)}] An observed event is a real single event, and not relative to anything or anyone. \end{ass}
+\begin{ass}[\textbf{{Absoluteness of Observed Events} (AOE)}] An observed event is a real single event, and not relative to anything or anyone. \end{ass}

-In ref.~\cite{Causarum}, this assumption was called ``macroreality'', in the context of the derivation of Bell inequalities.
-In an EWFS, the assumption of AOE implies that \emph{in each run of the experiment}---\ie~given that Alice has performed measurement $x$ and Bob has performed measurement $y$ on a given pair of systems---there exists a well-defined value for the outcome observed by each observer, i.e.\ for $a$, $b$, $c$ and $d$.
-Formally, this implies that there exists a theoretical joint probability distribution $P(abcd|xy)$ from which the empirical probability $\wp(ab|xy)$ can be obtained while also ensuring that the observed outcomes for $x,y=1$ are consistent between the superobservers and the friends. \begin{itemize} \item \textit{\textsc{Absoluteness of Observed Events} (in the EWFS of Fig.~\ref{fig:concept_comic}):}
+In an EWFS, the assumption of AOE implies that \emph{in each run of the experiment}---\ie~given that Alice has performed measurement $x$ and Bob has performed measurement $y$ on some pair of systems---there exists a well-defined value for the outcome observed by each observer, that is, for $a$, $b$, $c$ and $d$.
+Formally, this implies that there exists a theoretical joint probability distribution $P(abcd|xy)$ from which the empirical probability $\wp(ab|xy)$ can be obtained while also ensuring that the observed outcomes for $x,y=1$ are consistent between the superobservers and the friends. \begin{itemize} \item \textit{{AOE} (in the EWFS of Fig.~\ref{fig:concept_comic}):}

 $\exists~P(abcd|xy) \; \mathrm{s.t.}$ \begin{enumerate} \item[i)] $\wp(ab|xy)=\Sigma_{c,d}P(abcd|xy)$ $\forall \, a,b,x,y$, \item[ii)] $P(a|cd,x=1,y)=\delta_{a,c}$ $\forall \, a,c,d,y$, \item[iii)] $P(b|cd,x,y=1)=\delta_{b,d}$ $\forall \, b,c,d,x$. \end{enumerate} \end{itemize}